synzen/MonitoRSS/README.md

 ***
 ##Controlling RSS Feeds through Discord
 ***
 Uncomfortable with JSON?
 No problem!
-I have written up some commands for you to use.
+I have scrounged up some commands for you to use.
 Each command must start with the prefix defined in config.json (literally the first line, set to default as `~`).
 All of the above features are included except filters.

 Each command will open a menu for you to select the RSS in that channel to modify, except `rssadd` which must have a link after it.
 Whatever you're trying to customize, if it is a non-URL/number field, you can use [tags](https://github.com/synzen/discord-rss#other-customizations) to add the feed's information. *As of now, no permission filters for the commands have been set*.